SethMMorton/input_reader/docs/source/InputReader.rst

 For the same reasons as above, regular expression objects that might allow spaces will raise a :exc:`ValueError`.
-Not only does this include regular expressions with an expicit space, but also with whitespace character (:const:`"\s"`) and the anything character (:const:`"."`) as these may potentially match spaces.
+Not only does this include regular expressions with an explicit space, but also with whitespace character (:const:`"\s"`) and the anything character (:const:`"."`) as these may potentially match spaces.